Draco mindanensis: Behavior

 Draco mindanensis is diurnal and arboreal.
 The stomach contents of D. mindanensis consist of several families of insects.
 However, this species is not an ant-feeding specialist like its congener, Draco volans.
-Near Mt.
-Apo on Mindanao, this species was reported in sympatry with D. bimaculatus, D. cyanopterus, and D. guentheri.
+Near Mount Apo on Mindanao, this species was reported in sympatry with D. bimaculatus, D. cyanopterus, and D. guentheri.

 Habitat

-A map of the distribution of Mindanao Flying Dragon.
+A map of the distribution of Mindanao flying dragon.
 It has been seen in the regions of Mindanao, Leyte, and Samar.

 This species has been found in areas dominated by trees of the family Dipterocarpaceae in the rain forests of the Philippines.
 In South Cotobato, Mindanao, D. mindanensis was only found in the largest dipterocarp trees.
-Specimens have been collected at 1100 feet at the base of the Malindang Mountain in northwestern Mindanao.
+Specimens have been collected at 1100 ft at the base of the Malindang Mountain in northwestern Mindanao.
 Also, specimens have been collected in the coastal mountains (Diuata Range) of east central Mindanao.
 Vegetation of this area was early second-growth and primary dipterocarp forest.

-This species has been collected on the islands of Dinagat, Leyte, and Samar at elevations of around 200 to 900 meters.
+This species has been collected on the islands of Dinagat, Leyte, and Samar at elevations of around 200 to 900 m.
 D. mindanensis appears to be a forest obligate species, restricted to primary and possibly mature secondary growth forest.
 There appears to be a strong dependence on primary and secondary forest habitats that are exceedingly rare and D. mindanensis livelihood due their absence in nearby coconut groves adjacent to these forests.
 For this very reason, experts believe that this species of Draco is the most endangered species in the Philippines.